JudeQuintana/terraform-main/super_router_revamped_demo/README.md

 - In order to safely remove the AZ:
   - `special = true` must be removed from the subnet and terraform apply the VPC(s) first
     - Then apply Centralized Router to remove the sunbet from the VPC attachment.
-    - This will isolate the AZ from regional mesh even though the AZ has route tables still pointing to other VPCs.
+    - This will isolate the AZ from Centralized Router even though the AZ has route tables still pointing to other VPCs.
   - Remove AZ from the VPC and terraform apply VPCs again
     - removing an AZ can also be an example egress VPC AZ fail over depending on configuration.
   - Can be done for any VPC except if the VPC has the centralized egress `central = true` configuration.
     - The egress VPC validation will block removing an AZ
     - The validation can be bypassed with centralized egress `remove_az = true` then proceed with the AZ removal steps.
 ```